cloudist/ACProgressLite/README.md

 # ACProgressLite
 ---
-A concise Android progressBar library - "Android Cloudist Progress Lite"
+A concise Android progress wheel and indicator library - "Android Cloudist Progress Lite"

 easy to use and config